Increment 3 – COP PDT Meeting — May 21, 2019, 9:00 am – noon Eastern time

-The U.S. Army Corps of Engineers will hold a Project Delivery Team (PDT) meeting for Increment 2 and the Combined Operational Plan (COP) Monday, March 18, 2019, from 9:30 am – 3:30 p.m.
-The meeting will be held at the Ft.
-Lauderdale Research & Education Center, 3205 College Ave., Davie, Fla., 33314.
-The meeting will also be available via teleconference and Web meeting:
+The U.S. Army Corps of Engineers will hold a Project Delivery Team (PDT) meeting for the Modified Water Deliveries to Everglades National Park (MWD) Increment 3 - Combined Operational Plan (COP) Tuesday, May 21 from 9:00 AM – 12:00 PM.
+The meeting will be held via teleconference and Web meeting:

 USA Toll-Free: (877) 848-7030 Access Code: 3753824 Security Code: 1234